Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

+Our exact characterization of $\bias$ may have broader consequences for design-based inference.
+Future work may study properties of our procedure in randomized experiments.

+Data corruption only appears in the asymptotic variance $\sigma^2$ via the error-in-variable balancing weight $\alpha_0$.
+In the ATE example, noise appears in the asymptotic variance when the treatment mechanism depends on both signal and noise.
+If the treatment mechanism depends on signal alone, then our causal estimator implemented on corrupted data is asymptotically as efficient as our causal estimator implemented on clean data.

+\textbf{Key assumption holds for nonlinear factor models}.
 Finally, we tie together our various results and revisit our key assumption that covariates are approximately low rank.
 We show that nonlinear factor models (i) encode the intuition of approximate repeated measurements; (ii) imply that covariates are approximately low rank; and (iii) satisfy the rate conditions for causal inference.
 In a nonlinear factor model, $X_{ij}=g(\lambda_i,\mu_j)$ where $(\lambda_i,\mu_j)$ are latent factors corresponding to units and covariates, respectively.
 We assume that the function $g$ is smooth in its second argument, formalizing the repeated measurement intuition.